hitokiri-mata/katacoda-courses/kubernetes-extensibility/kubebuilder/step10-watch-pods.md

     Complete(r)
 }```{{copy}}

-By adding the `Pod{}` line this allows the Controller to have visibility into the Pod events.
+Adding the `Pod{}` line allows the Controller to have visibility into the Pod events.

-# Test
+## Test

-With this new code your controller, test the new functionality.
+With this new code your controller, test the new functionality:

-`make install`{{execute}}
+`kubectl kustomize config/crd | kubectl apply -f -`{{execute}}

 `echo "Terminate the running controller."`{{execute interrupt T2}}

-Start the new controller your just modified.
+Start the new controller you just modified:

 `make run`{{execute T2}}

-View the results.
+View the results:

 `kubectl get ats`{{execute T1}}

-Notice, now the Status column has changed from `RUNNING` to `DONE`.
-Check the events.
+Notice that now the Status column has changed from `RUNNING` to `DONE`.
+Check the events:

 `kubectl describe at at-sample`{{execute T1}}

 The description is also reporting `DONE`.
-However, notice at the end the Events reports `<none>`.
+However, notice at the end, the Events reports `<none>`.
 You will work these items next.